fmalmeida/MpGAP/docs/manual.rst

    * - ``--illumina_polish_longreads_contigs``
      - N
      - False
-     - Tells the pipeline to polish a long reads only assembly using short reads data.
-(A type of hybrid method).
+     - Tells the pipeline to create a long reads only assembly and polish it with short reads.
+By default, only the hybrid mode of Unicycler and SPAdes are executed.
+If used, users must remember which assemblers to use for a long reads only assembly first: `--try_unicycler`, ``--try_canu`` or ``--try_flye``.
-     For that, users have to set path to Illumina reads through ``--shortreads_paired`` or ``--shortreads_single``.

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration file since it will keep your execution cleaner and more readable.
 See a :ref:`config` example.